biojs/edu/series/snipspector-adv/42_visualization_d3.md

 ~~~

 Don't forget to run it on a server!
 Otherwise Manny's chromosome data is not loaded.
-By the way, you can change the namespace anytime you want.
-It is defined inside the file `browser.js`!

 The final program looks like this: